Geek-Research-Lab/SmallOfficeStarter/README.md

-Small Office Starter is a free offline software package that has Front Desk, HR/Payroll and Accounts.
+<b>Small Office Starter</b> is a free offline software package that has Front Desk, HR/Payroll and Accounts.

 Three Modules <br>
 (a) Front Desk = Under-Progress <br>